 The advent of effective HIV combination therapy in 1996 had dramatically altered living with HIV for those of us fortunate enough to be living in close proximity to developed world health system delivery.

-This decoupling of death from diagnosis provided the opportunity for PLHIV to reclaim our lives beyond an all-encompassing HIV identity.
+This decoupling of death from diagnosis provided the opportunity for people were living with HIV to reclaim our lives beyond an all-encompassing HIV identity.
 However, this meant that the Australian body positive had, for the most part, disappeared off into a chronic manageable disease invisibility.

 This ‘privatisation’ of the lived experience of HIV had the unintended consequence of leaving attitudes and perceptions locked into the increasingly out-dated treatment picture of the mid- to late 1990’s, where large numbers of pills had been offered in adherence-testing, toxic regimens with a profusion of significant side effects.
 Given that prevailing historical backdrop, delaying engagement with treatment for as long as possible looked like a good idea.